See my guide on how to use an Instant Pot.

 - Try adding grilled or baked chicken to make chicken caprese pasta.

 - 8 ounces whole wheat elbow pasta (or other short pasta shapes)

 - 3 tablespoons extra virgin olive oil (divided)

 - 1 pint grape or cherry tomatoes (washed and dried well)

 - 8 ounces fresh mozzarella cheese (cut into small cubes)

 - ¼ cup thinly sliced fresh basil

-- Cook pasta in a large pot of boiling, salted water to al dente.
+- Cook pasta in a large pot of boiling, salted water according to package directions for al dente.
 Reserve ½ cup of the pasta cooking water.
 Drain pasta; set aside.